avigad/mathematics_in_lean_source/user_repo/README.md

 naming it something like `my_files`.
 That way you can experiment with the files as you go while leaving the originals intact.

+If you have an HTML previewer installed as an extension, you can open `html/index.html` and read the book in VS Code while you work on the exercises.

 You can update to a newer version of this repository by typing ``git pull`` followed by ``lake exe cache get``